- Off road parking

 All ground floor.
 Two bedrooms: 2 x twin each with basin.
 Shower room with shower, basin and WC.
 Fitted kitchen.
 Sitting room with dining area, open fire and electric heater.

 Oil central heating with open fire and electric heater in sitting room.
 Electric oven and hob, microwave, fridge/freezer, washing machine, tumble dryer, dishwasher, TV, radio.
 Fuel & power charged by meter reading.
 Starter pack for open fire inc. in rent.
 Bed linen and towels inc. in rent.
-Highchair available on request.
 Off road parking for 1 car.
 Lawned informal gardens to rear and patio area with garden furniture.
 Sorry, no pets and no smoking.
 Shop and pub 1 mile.
+Note: No children under 5, including infants.

 About the location